microsoft/prose/documentation/prose/usage.md

 # Architecture

-The Microsoft.ProgramSynthesis solution unites the core pieces of the meta-synthesizer.
+The Microsoft.ProgramSynthesis package unites the core pieces of the meta-synthesizer.
-Here are the included projects:
+Here are the included assemblies:

 -   **Microsoft.ProgramSynthesis** includes the core functionality for manipulating ASTs, validating DSLs, maintain a DSL and a set of its operators,